Dates & Prices

 Day 12

-Veliko TarnovoThis morning join your leader for a visit to Veliko Tarnovo's imposing Tsarevets Fortress which overlooks the city.
-This once-magnificent fortress was first built in the 7th century and the ruined citadel is a delight to wander through.
+Veliko TarnovoThis morning, visit Veliko Tarnovo's imposing Tsarevets Fortress, which overlooks the city.
+This once-magnificent fortress was built in the 7th century and the ruined citadel is the perfect spot to wander.
 The rest of the day is free for you to explore the City of Tsars.
-Wander through the Old Quarter with its preserved Renaissance houses and handicraft workshops before relaxing in one of the town's cafes or 'vinarnas' (wine bars).
+Wander through the Old Quarter, with its preserved Renaissance houses and handicraft workshops, or relax in one of the town's cafes or vinarnas (wine bars)

 -